-We have stopped offering online appointments for the remainder of the month in order to facilitate this triage process.
+We have stopped offering online appointments for the time being in order to facilitate this triage process.

 Repeat prescriptions will now be dealt with preferably online and sent to a nominated pharmacy electronically.
 Please download the NHS App via the App Store or Google Play to manage your prescriptions.
 Please note that during this period it may take longer for your call to be answered.